jcbayley/vitamin/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-VItamin_B
+VItamin
 =========

-Welcome to VItamin_B's documentation!
-VItamin_B is a user-friendly machine learning package for estimating Bayesian posteriors given Gravitational Wave Events.
+Welcome to VItamin's documentation!
+VItamin is a user-friendly machine learning package for estimating Bayesian posteriors given Gravitational Wave Events.
 Get started with Installation and then get an overview with the Quickstart.
 There is a more detailed tutorial with reduced scope, but good